How to sleep train your baby with the Ferber method in 6 easy steps

 - Sing a lullaby

 - Play with sensory balls

 Make sure you have the list of sleep training essentials before you put your baby down on Day 1.

 Step 4 – Leave the Room

 Turn off all lights, sounds, or anything stimulating and quietly leave the room.
 Your baby will cry and that’s ok.
 Think of it as a teaching opportunity for her to learn to fall asleep on her own.

 Wait about 3 minutes (1st wait) and go in to console her.
-Try not to turn on the lights and only do very gentle comforting like rubbing the back, patting the butt or shh.
+Try not to turn on the lights and only do very gentle comforting like rubbing the back, patting, or shh-ing.
 Your purpose here is to assure your baby that she is in a safe place while she learns how to fall asleep independently.

 Your check-ins should be 2 minutes tops.
 Take a timer with you if needed.

 Wait for about 5 minutes (2nd wait) and repeat the process.
 From there, return to check-in at progressively increasing intervals to comfort your baby.
 Here is a sample check-in schedule.

 We went by this schedule when we Ferberize baby Chunbao.
 The first night, he fussed for about 40 minutes before falling asleep by himself.
 But by the fourth night, he fell asleep just after the first check-in!